Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/ring-of-evasion.md

 aliases: ["Ring of Evasion"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-191. Available in the SRD and the Basic Rules.
+BookSource: "Dungeon Master's Guide p.
+191. Available in the SRD and the Basic Rules."
 ---
 # Ring of Evasion
 *Ring, major, rare (requires attunement)*